-FlexiHub is software that creates a client connection and redirects data from a serial port to the virtual OS.
-You thus get to use a device inserted in the port.
+Therefore, you will be able to use a device inserted in the port.
 FlexiHub has to be installed on both host and guest machines, and it is required to create an account to work with it.
 There are various connection options available, and you’ll certainly find one that fits your requirements best.

 How to use FlexiHub to access serial port in virtual machine: